amireskandariii/motionedit/README.md

-# Motion Capture BVH Splicing and Concatenating Script
+# Motion Capture BVH Editing

 This Python script allows users to splice and concatenate two motion capture files in BVH format.
 Other editing operations will be added in the future.